curry-packages/contract-prover/README.md

 a dynamic (strict) contract check will be added.
-The static verification of contracts has the advantage that the resulting program will run more efficiently compared to a program with dynamic contract checking only/
+The static verification of contracts has the advantage that the resulting program will run more efficiently compared to a program with dynamic contract checking only.

 A detailed description of the ideas of this tool can be found in the journal paper: